leafac/oose-2019-roboose/README.md

 Run just `npm run task` to see the available tasks.

 You may skip the `npm run build` step if you replace `npm run task` with `npm run dev:task`.

+Roboose is a Probot that not only responds to GitHub events, but also has an [user interface of its own](https://jasonet.co/posts/probot-with-ui/).

 # GitHub Infrastructure